Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/index.md

 date: '2016-11-01'
 ---

-For some unclear reasons, WPF's `ListBox` control does not allow two-way binding on `SelectedItems` property the way it does with `SelectedItem`.
+For some unclear reasons, WPF's `ListBox` control does not allow two-way binding on the `SelectedItems` property the way it does with `SelectedItem`.
 This could have been very useful when using multi-select to bind the whole list of selected items to the view model.

 Interestingly, you can still call `Add()`, `Remove()`, `Clear()` methods on `ListBox.SelectedItems` which updates the selection correctly, so it just comes down to implementing a behavior that makes the property bindable.